|Salary:||£40,386 to £47,414 per annum including London Weighting Allowance|

-This post will be offered on a fixed-term contract for 18 months
+This post will be offered on a fixed-term research contract for 2 years with the possibility for extension to 3 years.

 The above list of responsibilities may not be exhaustive, and the post holder will be required to undertake such tasks and responsibilities as may reasonably be expected within the scope and grading of the post.